University of Washington Medical Center

 - Quick-turnaround lab tests and onsite diagnostics for cardiology and vascular surgery

-- Most pre-operative tests and post-op care as a conveinience for people who live and work on the Eastside, even though patients' surgical procedures take place at the UW Medical Center.
+- Most pre-operative tests and post-op care as a convenience for people who live and work on the Eastside, even though patients' surgical procedures take place at the UW Medical Center or at the Northwest Outpatient Surgery Center.

 Dr. Winston Warme conducts an outpatient clinic here every Monday.